Since losing ’18 final, Golden Knights look more like Caps

 GAME OF THE WEEK

-The Boston Bruins visit the Toronto Maple Leafs on Friday in another preview of a seemingly inevitable first-round playoff series.
+The Boston Bruins visit the Toronto Maple Leafs on Friday in another preview of the seemingly inevitable first round series.

 —